Grand Union Canal: Brentford to Braunston

 A few miles further on it enters Milton Keynes at the outskirts of Bletchley at Fenny Stratford Lock, which is unusual in lowering the level by only 12 in.
 The next stretch of 11 mi is on the level.
-There is a modern proposal to dig a new arm from here to the Great Ouse at Bedford.
+There is a modern proposal to dig a new arm from here to the Great Ouse navigation at Bedford.
 North of the centre, it traverses the modern New Bradwell Aqueduct, the first on the Grand Union in over 100 years.
-Leaving Milton Keynes at Wolverton, the canal runs on a high embankment before passing over the Great Ouse at Cosgrove "Iron Trunk" aqueduct.
+Leaving Milton Keynes at Wolverton, the canal runs on a high embankment before passing over the Great Ouse at Cosgrove aqueduct (the "Iron Trunk aqueduct"), the first cast-iron "trough" aqueduct in England.

 After rising through Cosgrove Lock, (and passing the start of the abandoned Buckingham Arm) another long level section brings the canal to the bottom of the Stoke Bruerne flight of seven locks.
 At the top of this flight is the Stoke Bruerne Canal Museum followed shortly by Blisworth Tunnel, at 3056 yd one of the longest of UK canals.

 Once clear of the tunnel, the canal passes Blisworth village and reaches Gayton Junction where the Northampton Arm branches off to the east.
 This arm has 17 narrow locks as it descends to join the navigable River Nene (see below).
 The long level stretch continues past several villages including Nether Heyford and Weedon Bec and is very rural in character.

 At Whilton, the canal reaches the bottom of the Buckby flight of seven locks which raise it to Braunston summit the village of which parish is 5 mi away.
 Beyond the top lock is Norton Junction where the Leicester line (not strictly a branch) heads off north.
 A few miles further on the canal passes through the 2040-yard (1865-m) Braunston Tunnel, which pierces a low range of hills that are part of the Northamptonshire uplands.

 The canal then drops down the Braunston flight of six locks until it reaches Braunston Junction having covered just over 93 mi.